 "A human heart appreciation of . . . the agape of Christ" does not mean a merely human exercise.
 Faith is the gift of God, a measure of which, Paul says, is given "to every man."
 But it is ours to exercise.
 We have the power to resist or to accept the light.
 If we accept it, of course we do so by the enabling grace of God; but nonetheless, there is a human element of choice involved.

-We are not Calvinist who believe in predestination.
+We are not Calvinists who believe in predestination.
 Somewhere in the plan of salvation there is a place where a Continental Divide takes place-one sinner chooses to believe, and another chooses to disbelieve.
-My point I wish to make is this: when the sinner chooses to believe to the saving of his soul, the true motivation involved is not a self-centered grasping for reward or a fear-motivated attempt to escape from hell.
+The point to make is this: When the sinner chooses to believe to the saving of his soul, the true motivation involved is not a selfcentered grasping for reward or a fear-motivated attempt to escape from hell.
 He appreciates the dimensions of love revealed in the agape at the cross.
 God so loved that He gave; the sinner's part is to respond, to "believe."

-My point is to present Biblical faith in more authentic terms than is the case in "Babylon."
-Thy always define faith as "trust," which implies a self-centered, basically selfish, grasping for security and reward.
-This kind of "faith" can produce nothing but lukewarmness, or even apostasy.
-I believe genuine Biblical faith is not egocentric in nature; it is, as I try to say, a heart appreciation of agape.
-The sinner responds not because he is afraid of hell, or wants
+Thus is represented Biblical faith in more authentic terms than is the case in "Babylon."
+They are always defining faith as "trust," which implies a selfcentered, basically selfish, grasping for security and reward.
+This kind of "faith" can produce nothing but luke-warmness, or even apostasy.
+Genuine biblical faith is not egocentric in nature; it is a heart appreciation of agape.
+The sinner responds not because he is afraid of hell, or wants a reward in the New Jerusalem, but "the agape of Christ constraineth us . . ."
+(2 Cor 5:14).
+"It is not the fear of punishment, or the hope of everlasting reward, that leads the disciples of Christ to follow Him.
+They behold the Saviour's matchless love, revealed throughout His pilgrimage on earth, from the manger of Bethlehem to Calvary's cross, and the sight of Him attracts, it softens and subdues the soul.
+Love awakens in the heart of the beholders.
+They hear His voice, and they follow Him."8